Burt Lancaster: Collaborations with younger filmmakers

 Lancaster made A Child Is Waiting (1963) with Judy Garland.
 It was produced by Kramer and directed by John Cassavetes.

 He went to Italy to star in The Leopard (1963) for Luchino Visconti, co-starring Alain Delon and Claudia Cardinale.
-It was one of Lancaster's favourite films and was a big hit in France but failed in the US (though the version released was much truncated).
+It was one of Lancaster's favorite films and was a big hit in France but failed in the US (though the version released was much truncated).

 He had a small role in The List of Adrian Messenger (1963) for producer/star Kirk Douglas, and then did two for Frankenheimer: Seven Days in May (1964), a political thriller with Douglas, and The Train (1964), a World War Two action film (Lancaster had Frankenheimer replace Arthur Penn several days into filming).

 Lancaster starred in The Hallelujah Trail (1965), a comic Western produced and directed by John Sturges which failed to recoup its large cost.

 He had a big hit with The Professionals (1966), a Western directed by Brooks and also starring Lee Marvin.

-In 1966, at the age of 53, Lancaster appeared nude in director Frank Perry's film The Swimmer (1968), in what the critic Roger Ebert called "his finest performance".
+In 1966, at the age of 52, Lancaster appeared nude in director Frank Perry's film The Swimmer (1968), in what the critic Roger Ebert called "his finest performance".
 Prior to working on The Swimmer, Lancaster was terrified of the water because he did not know how to swim.
 In preparation for the film, he took swimming lessons from UCLA swim coach Bob Horn.
 Filming was difficult and clashes between Lancaster and Perry led to Sydney Pollack coming in to do some filming.
 The film was not released until 1968, when it proved to be a commercial failure, though Lancaster remained proud of the movie and his performance.